pedro-quesado/LiveStre4m/README.md

 *Accepted at 3DMV Workshop at CVPR 2026*

-The code and datasets for this paper are currently being prepared for release.
+The code, model weights and utilizations instructions for LiveStre4m are currently being prepared for release.
 Please check back soon!